nubomedia/nubomedia-msvnfm/source/index.rst

 Afterwards the source code of the ms-vnfm is located in `/opt/nubomedia/ms-vnfm`.

 **Note** It is expected that the NFVO is already installed and started.
 Otherwise the ms-vnfm will wait for 600s to register to the NFVO.
 Once this time is passed you need to start the ms-vnfm manually when the NFVO is up and running.

-In case the ms-vnfm is already installed you can start the ms-vnfm manually by using the provided script as described [here](#start-the-ms-vnfm-manually)

 *Install the ms-vnfm manually*